SEO Trends and Tricks

-Last year the SEO industry saw major shifts, and with increasing competition and complexity, it’s safe to say SEO in 2019 will be harder than it was last year.
-But we also believe that SEO for 2019 is going to be a year of many opportunities.
+Last year the SEO industry saw major shifts, and with increasing competition and complexity, it’s safe to say SEO will be harder than it was last year.
+But we also believe that SEO is going to be a year of many opportunities.

 Change is good, and necessary since consumer trends change year after year.
 These changes also offer opportunities to newer websites to break the top of the search engine result page (and forces those on top to adapt to their audience accordingly).

-In this article, we’re going to discuss what we learned from Google’s last major update to their algorithm last year, and predict where things might be going when it comes to SEO trends 2019, so you can stay one step ahead of your competitors and dominate the SERPS.
+In this article, we’re going to discuss what we learned from Google’s last major update to their algorithm last year, and predict where things might be going when it comes to SEO trends, so you can stay one step ahead of your competitors and dominate the SERPS.

 Let’s begin with Google’s “Medic” Update and what we learned from it.